Malalicious/Serenity/README.md

-# Donate
-Donations keep me motivated to make and release more stuff such as a custom obfuscator and loaders.

-PayPal: paypal@roeldev.nl

 # Serenity
 This is cheat software I have written a long time ago for Overwatch and used for quite a long time.
 It has been optimized for use with my sensitivity settings, I'll include those.
 Currently I do not give any support but I might push some updates when I return to Overwatch again.
 The cheat has been written in C# and the search algorithm is pretty fast.
 It's not the prettiest code and it was written over a weekend time.